JAI | JAI glossary: About machine vision and industrial camera…

 N

-Near infrared light – The lowest band in the infrared light spectrum (see Infrared light) extending from 700 nm (the edge of the visible spectrum) to around 1000 nm.
+Near Infrared Light (NIR) – The lowest band in the infrared light spectrum (see Infrared light) extending from 700 nm (the edge of the visible spectrum) to around 1000 nm.
 The longer wavelengths, though not visible to the naked eye, are able to penetrate through certain inks and plastics and penetrate below the surface of organic material like fruits and vegetables.
 By using CCDs or CMOS imagers that are sensitive to NIR light, cameras can be made to capture monochrome images showing various subsurface defects and hidden objects.

-NTSC standard – Similar to the EIA (RS-170) standard, except it refers to the analog color video imaging format in North America and other parts of the world.
+NTSC Standard – Similar to the EIA (RS-170) standard, except it refers to the analog color video imaging format in North America and other parts of the world.
 Basic characteristics are: interlaced color video, 30 frames per second (60 fields per second), standard resolution of 768 pixels by 494 lines.

 O